Culture of England: Architecture

 Many ancient standing stone monuments were erected during the prehistoric period; amongst the best known are Stonehenge, Avebury, Devil's Arrows, Rudston Monolith and Castlerigg.
-With the introduction of Ancient Roman architecture there was a development of basilicas, baths, amphitheaters, triumphal arches, villas, Roman temples, Roman roads, Roman forts, stockades and aqueducts.
+With the introduction of Ancient Roman architecture there was a development of basilicas, baths, amphitheatres, triumphal arches, villas, Roman temples, Roman roads, Roman forts, stockades and aqueducts.
 It was the Romans who founded the first cities and towns such as London, Bath, York, Chester and St Albans.
 Perhaps the best-known example is Hadrian's Wall stretching right across northern England.
 Another well-preserved example is the Roman Baths at Bath, Somerset.

 English architecture begins with the architecture of the Anglo-Saxons.
 At least fifty surviving English churches are of Anglo-Saxon origin, although in some cases the Anglo-Saxon part is small and much-altered.
 All except one timber church are built of stone or brick, and in some cases show evidence of reused Roman work.
 The architectural character of Anglo-Saxon ecclesiastical buildings ranges from Coptic-influenced architecture in the early period, through Early Christian basilica influenced architecture, to (in the later Anglo-Saxon period) an architecture characterised by pilaster-strips, blank arcading, baluster shafts and triangular-headed openings.